 A. We don’t have a SIG set up, but you can subscribe to this topic stream to receive future updates.
 Just visit our Licensing Resource Center and fill out the form near the bottom of the page.
 (Look for “SAP Licensing Questions?
 We Can Help.”)

 We’ll be posting new recorded webcasts regularly on the Licensing Resource Center.
 We’ll also continue to publish more articles, as we hear more from customers about the new pricing model and its effects.
 If you have an idea about a good topic to cover, please send your suggestions to email@example.com.

 Licensing has already been a hot topic within ASUG’s Executive Exchange.
 We’d love to have someone from your executive team join us at one of our national or local events.

 How to Get Answers to Your Licensing Questions

-Join us for a live webinar on May 22, where you’ll have the chance to ask ASUG CEO Geoff Scott and Ron Gilson, CIO of Johnsonville Sausage, your own questions about SAP licensing changes.
+Listen to our recorded webinar, where customers had the chance to ask ASUG CEO Geoff Scott and Ron Gilson, CIO of Johnsonville Sausage, their questions about SAP licensing changes.

 You can also visit our Licensing Resource Center for our latest coverage of this topic.

 And you can always send your questions to firstname.lastname@example.org.
 Your comments and observations will help shape our conversations as we continue to engage with SAP on licensing-related topics.